banner of finescrollsaw website: head of medusa

 2. Hobbies fretwork catalogue, England, 1912

-In October of 1895 Hobbies issued the first number of the weekly Hobbies magazine.
-This was a magazine devoted mainly to fretwork, also including articles about hobbies as diverse as stamp collecting, bent iron work, magic, cycling, football and many others.
-Every issue included a foldout sheet with a fretwork pattern.
-Throughout the time Hobbies patterns improved in originality and quality.
-Hobbies also issued several catalogues with the full offer of fretwork tools and a selection of their best patterns.
+In October 1895, Hobbies published the first issue of its weekly magazine, primarily dedicated to fretwork, though it also featured articles on a wide variety of hobbies, such as stamp collecting, ironwork, magic, cycling, football, and more.
+Each issue included a foldout sheet with a fretwork pattern.
+Over time, the patterns in Hobbies grew in both originality and quality.
+The magazine also released several catalogs showcasing a comprehensive selection of fretwork tools and their finest patterns.

-The catalogue we offer here is from 1912, at this time Hobbies had an impressive collection of fretwork patterns, clocks, coffers, shelves and many other decorative items, many of them masterpieces of design.
-The style of these designs is sober, discreet and very elegant.
-Some designs remind us of the arts and crafts school, whilst others show a clear influence of the Indian decoration, something typical of the Victorian period.
+The catalog we present here is from 1912, a time when Hobbies boasted an impressive range of fretwork designs, including clocks, coffers, shelves, and many other decorative items—many of which are considered masterpieces of design.
+The style of these patterns is elegant, sober, and understated.
+Some of the designs are reminiscent of the Arts and Crafts movement, while others clearly reflect the influence of Indian decoration, a hallmark of the Victorian period.

-At the beginning of the XX century fretwork was a very popular Hobby in England, so Hobbies sold many copies of the magazine, hundreds of thousand for sure, maybe millions.
-These patterns have been preserved better than the collections from other countries, so today we can offer many of them and from time to time we find even more.
-If you have some of these patterns I would like to hear from you.
-You can contact me at info@finescrollsaw.com
+At the beginning of the 20th century, fretwork was an immensely popular hobby in England, which led Hobbies magazine to sell vast numbers of copies—certainly hundreds of thousands, possibly even millions.
+These patterns have been better preserved than those from other countries, allowing us today to offer many of them, with occasional new discoveries.
+If you happen to have any of these patterns, I would love to hear from you.
+You can contact me at [email protected]

 Click here to download this catalogue in PDF format.